The Problem of E-Waste and How it is Dealt with

 At the end of the process, you have a range of raw materials that are then recycled.

 What Should I Do with My E-Waste?

-While the volume of e-waste is rapidly increasing, we are not yet at a point where most councils are able to process and dispose of it correctly.
+While the volume of e-waste is rapidly increasing, it's high time to manege the e-waste properly to save our environment.
+We are not yet at a point where most councils are able to process and dispose of it correctly.
 So if you throw it into one of your rubbish bins and have the council pick it up, chances are it will end up in a land fill, which is not ideal considering the negative effects it can have on the environment.